Lapland

 A primary care doctor's office is available near the accommodation for minor problems.
 For more serious cases there is a hospital in the town of Ivalo, in approx. 30 minutes distance, where emergency care is also available.

-We can expect Arctic winter weather with maximum temperatures around -5 degrees Celsius and minimum temperatures around -25 degrees Celsius.
-For the outdoor activities we will provide the necessary overalls, ski gloves and snowshoes, but of course you will need underwear.
-Cotton clothing is not suitable, so come prepared with wool or synthetic clothing: ski socks, underwear and a mid layer, which can be supplemented with a down jacket.
+We can expect Arctic winter weather with maximum temperatures around -5 degrees Celsius and minimum temperatures around -30 degrees Celsius.
+For outdoor activities we will provide the necessary overalls, ski gloves, helmet and snowshoes, but of course underwear is required.
+Cotton clothing is not suitable, so prepare with wool or synthetic clothing: ski socks, underwear and a mid layer, which can be supplemented with a down jacket.
 It's a good idea to take a thin pair of gloves, such as fleece gloves, under your ski gloves.
 A balaclava-type cap can also come in handy.

-Away from the hustle and bustle, right on the shores of Lapland's largest lake, the frozen Inari, we will stay in small 2-4 person chalets where our host will not only keep the stoves warm, but a hot sauna and heated hot tub are also standard.
-In the shared areas, we'll have the chance to help Pete prepare traditional Lapland dishes, while the Northern Lights are just a footstep away.
+Away from the hustle and bustle, right on the shores of Lapland's largest lake, the frozen Lake Inari, we will be staying in simply furnished 2-4 person off-grid cabins, where our host will not only keep the stoves warm, but a hot sauna is also standard.
+In the shared areas we will have the opportunity to help Petri prepare traditional Lapland dishes, while we can simply run out of the house to admire the Northern Lights.
+Snowshoes and touring skis can also be used any time to discover the area nearby.

 From the moment we leave Ivalo until the day we return home there is no opportunity to spend money.
 All meals are included in the package and there is no nearby shop, restaurant or bar.
 If you want something to drink other than the crystal clear local water, teas and berry syrups, you can buy it in Ivalo at shop prices on the first day, and on the last day, on the way to the airport, we will visit a gift shop in Ivalo, depending on the mood of the group.